Akhilesh-kumar89/Search-country-base-colleges/README.md

 # Search country bases colleges #

-simply Use of HTML , CSS and JavaScript, APIs.
+Simply  HTML , CSS and JavaScript have been used in this and APIs.